Americans head to the polls in first major test for Trump

 Democrats have accused Republicans of racism, corruption and financial profligacy.
 They have also campaigned on healthcare, warning that more people would lose coverage if Republicans held onto power.

-The election is the first trial for Mr Trump, who has loomed large over it, campaigning vigorously across the country to fire up his base and propel key Republican candidates to power in races where some - like Senator Ted Cruz in Texas - have faced uncommonly strong opposition from Democratic challengers.
+The elections are the first trial for Mr Trump, who has loomed large over them, campaigning vigorously across the country to fire up his base and propel key Republican candidates to power in races where some - like Senator Ted Cruz in Texas - have faced uncommonly strong opposition from Democratic challengers.

 In Washington, a dozen or so lined up to vote in Columbia Heights, a diverse and firmly Democratic neighbourhood, standing in the rain even before the polling station opened at 7am.
 Voter Dominic Lopiano, 27, said: "Everything is at stake - racial equality, immigration, the trade war with China, all of that stuff.
 Democrats have to win back the House and stop Trump."